 C.R.A.F.T. is about creating really awesome free things, and I love to create vacations almost as much as I love to DIY.
 You have to buy plane tickets, food, and sleep some where, but daily activities don’t have to break the bank!
 Although, Andy and I have camped in a minivan at the Grand Canyon.
 Washington, DC has a ridiculous amount of fun, free things to do!

-29 fun, free, family friendly things to do in Washington, DC
+29 Free Things to do in Washington, DC

 1-19.
 Smithsonian museums